Next | Previous

 Query/Search information contained in the url and it's beginning is indicated by the question (?) sign.
 This value is especially relevant to some http/https urls and are usually used to convey data to endpoint based on the GET method.

-Username information for authentication are sometimes embeded in urls.
+Username information for authentication are sometimes embedded in urls.
 When such information exist, this property holds the information

-Password information for authentication are sometimes embeded in urls.
+Password information for authentication are sometimes embedded in urls.
 When such information exist, this property holds the information

 true if the url contains the 😕/ section. false otherwise.

-true if the original url contains a path segement even if its just an / and false if the path value of / was implied.
+true if the original url contains a path segment even if its just an / and false if the path value of / was implied.

 • string scheme